-Kids chained in Calif. house of horrors; parents arrested
+Parents arrested after children found chained in house

 David Allen Turpin, 57, and Louise Anna Turpin, 49, each were held on $9 million bail and could face charges including torture and child endangerment.

 It wasn't immediately known if they had attorneys.
+They were scheduled to appear in court Thursday morning.

 State Department of Education records show the family home has the same address as Sandcastle Day School, where David Turpin is listed as principal.
 In the 2016-17 school year it had an enrollment of six with one student in each of the fifth, sixth, eighth, ninth, 10th and 12th grades.